chiefenne/CNC_Controller/README.md

     Comment/uncomment the appropriate lines to switch between environments.

-## Configuration
+5. The project requires specific adjustments to match the wiring and GPIO pins used (for more information see the [TFT_eSPI wiki](https://github.com/Bodmer/TFT_eSPI/wiki/Installing-on-PlatformIO)).

-The project requires specific adjustments to match wireing and used GPOIs (for more information see the [TFT_eSPI wiki](https://github.com/Bodmer/TFT_eSPI/wiki/Installing-on-PlatformIO)).
+    Key settings in `platformio.ini` (adjust to your needs):

     ```ini
     [env]